 In addition to trimming the branches around your roof, clean your gutters.
 Debris trapped in your gutters can also hold moisture that will eventually allow moss and algae to grow.

 Many homeowners have begun using Zinc strips to help combat moss and algae buildup on their roofs.
 Zinc alters the makeup of rain water, causing it to actually kill off any moss as it travels down the shingles.
 Talk to a roofing contractor about whether Zinc strips will work for you.

 If your rooftop is plagued by moss and algae buildup, make sure you take care of the problem right away.
 Contact Tile Pro Roofing to discuss options for your roof or to schedule a cleaning.
-Visit our website to view a list of the services we offer or call us at (425)224-3539 to schedule an appointment to receive a free quote today.
+Visit our website to view a list of the services we offer or contact us to schedule an appointment today.

 Twenty years serving Bellevue, Bothell, Issaquah, Kenmore, Kirkland, Mercer Island, Redmond, Sammamish, North Seattle, and Woodinville